chenchaoyi/bluecat/README.md

 var Api = Bluecat.Api('mobileapi');
 var service = new Bluecat.ServiceSync(Api, 'api.mobile.walmart.com');

-// The following sessions rules start with 'start-auth-token-value' in the request header `AUTH_TOKEN`,
+// The following sessions rules start with 'start-auth-token-value' in the request header AUTH_TOKEN,
-// then grab new value from response header `REFRESH_AUTH_TOKEN` and put it in the next request header `AUTH_TOKEN` service.setSessionRules({
+// then grab new value from response header REFRESH_AUTH_TOKEN
+// and put it in the next request header AUTH_TOKEN service.setSessionRules({
   requestHeader: 'AUTH_TOKEN',
   responseHeader: 'REFRESH_AUTH_TOKEN',